Borneo montane rain forests: Flora

 The isolated higher and cooler forests of the island are home to a rich and distinctive set of plants of both Asian and Australasian origin.
 There are especially large numbers of Nepenthes pitcher plants (>15 species), rhododendrons, and orchids.

 Montane forests typically have a closed canopy with single stratum, and the canopy height generally decreases with elevation.
 Typical trees include species of the plant families Fagaceae and Lauraceae, with conifers increasingly abundant at higher elevations.
 The lower montane forests have a high diversity of orchid and fern species.
 Carnivorous plants, including species of Nepenthes, Drosera, and Utricularia, are most abundant in areas with high rainfall and a stunted, open tree canopy.
 The montane forests are interspersed with areas of graminoid scrub, generally associated with hypermagnesic cambisol soils.

 This ecoregion also contains important areas of forest on limestone upland, especially Mount Api which has clear elevational zones of differing vegetation.
 Long Pasia in the Meligan Range and the Usun Apau Plateau have important areas of high-elevation wetland.

 The ultramafic rocks which make up portions of the Crocker Range and Mount Kinabalu create soils rich in certain metallic elements (nickel, cobalt, chromium, and manganese), high cation imbalances (high Mg:Ca molar quotients), and deficiencies of some nutrients including potassium and phosphorus.
-These soil conditions affect the plant life, and plant communities on ultramafic soils show lower stature and lower biomass, higher levels of endemism, and a distinct species composition compared to typical montane plant commmunities at similar elevations.
+These soil conditions affect the plant life, and plant communities on ultramafic soils show lower stature and lower biomass, higher levels of endemism, and a distinct species composition compared to typical montane plant communities at similar elevations.